-Bergeron-Boucher et al. \cite{Bgr2017} then extended the CoDA model for regional coherent mortality forecasting, akin to the Li-Lee model \cite{Li2005}.
-Their findings highlight that both coherent and non-coherent CoDA models yield less biased forecasts with increased accuracy for many selected countries compared to their LC-based counterparts.
-This improvement is partly attributed to the use of $d_{t,x}$ as mortality measure and the application of the CLR transformation, which accounts for the changing rate of mortality improvement over time \cite{Bgr2017}.
-Furthermore, the summability constraint in compositional data also preserves coherence across populations, thereby addressing one of the key limitations of the LC model \cite{Bgr2017}.

-Acknowledging the strength of CoDA framework in capturing dependencies between causes of death, Kjærgaard et al. \cite{Kj2019} proposed two CoDA-based models to forecast cause-specific death distributions within a single population.
-Subsequently, Shang and Haberman extended the CoDA framework to a functional setting by introducing a functional CoDA model \cite{HLS2020} that adapts the Hyndman-Ullah (HU) model \cite{Hyn2007}, followed by a weighted functional CoDA model \cite{HLSWeighted2024}.
-These studies have shown that CoDA-based approaches can improve the accuracy of mortality forecasting.
+Oeppen’s pioneering work \cite{Oep2008} introduced a CoDA-based framework for mortality forecasting, analogous to the LC model, which focuses on the redistribution of $d_{t,x}$.
+Oeppen \cite{Oep2008} showed that multiple-decrement compositional forecasts by age and cause are not necessarily more pessimistic than single-decrement forecasts by age alone, contradicting earlier findings based on mortality rates \cite{Wil1995}.
+Bergeron-Boucher et al. \cite{Bgr2017} extended the CoDA model to enable regional coherent mortality forecasting, similar to the Li-Lee model \cite{Li2005}.
+Their findings highlight that both coherent and non-coherent CoDA models produce less biased forecasts with higher accuracy for many countries compared to LC-based counterparts.
+This improvement is partly attributed to using $d_{t,x}$ as the mortality measure and applying the CLR transformation, which accounts for the changing rate of mortality improvement over time \cite{Bgr2017}.
+Furthermore, the summability constraint inherent in compositional data preserves coherence across populations, addressing a key limitation of the LC model \cite{Bgr2017}.
+Recognising the strength of the CoDA framework in capturing dependencies between causes of death, Kjærgaard et al. \cite{Kj2019} proposed two CoDA-based models to forecast cause-specific death distributions within a single population.
+Shang and Haberman further extended the CoDA framework to a functional setting \cite{HLS2020, HLSWeighted2024}, adapting the Hyndman-Ullah (HU) model \cite{Hyn2007}.
+Collectively, these studies demonstrate that CoDA-based approaches can improve the accuracy of mortality forecasting.